 Art and design, dance, drama and music provide children with opportunities for presentation, performance and engagement with these subjects.
 We value highly the importance that the role of expressive arts plays in the life of the school, and through regular involvement, we encourage pupils to express themselves in innovative and motivating ways.
-We provide a rich, supportive environment which promotes active involvement. creativity, partnerships with professionals, and which connects to the experiences of the pupils.
-From time to time we have a visiting music or drama teacher to help ensure that pupils experience and enjoy the opportunity to be creative and imaginative and have opportunities to nurture and develop their interests and skills.
-The majority of activities are practical and experiential, promote an appreciation of cultural activities and enrich pupils learning.
+We provide a rich, supportive environment which promotes active involvement, creativity, partnerships with professionals, and which connects to the experiences of the pupils.